evertrust/horizon-helm/README.md

     play.server.http.port = 9999
 ```
 Extra configurations are included at the end of the config file, overriding any previously set config value.

+### Manual ingress configuration
+If you do not wish or cannot use autoconfiguration, you should ensure your ingress controller is correctly configured to enable all Horizon features.
+- When requiring client certificates for authentication, the web server should not perform checks to validate that the certificate is signed by a trusted CA. Instead, the certificate should be sent to Horizon through a request header, base64-encoded.
+The header name used can be controlled using the `clientCertificateHeader`.
+- Some endpoints should not be server over HTTPS, in particular those used for SCEP enrollment.
+You may want to create an HTTP-only ingress for serving paths prefixed by `/scep` and `/certsrv`, and prevent those from redirecting to HTTPS.

 ## Parameters